 13) Cartridges of Division 2.2 with no subsidiary hazard for other than self- inflating personal safety device;

 14) Cartridges and cylinders of Division 2.2 with no subsidiary hazard contained in an avalanche rescue backpack;

 18) Dry ice; Cartridges in Division 1.4S (UN 0012 or UN 0014);

 23) Dangerous goods incorporated in security-type equipment, such as attaché cases, cash boxes, cash bags, etc.

-Passengers are expected to declare their intention to carry an item to the:
+Passengers are expected to declare their intention to carry an item at least 72 hours before the flight to the:

 If case-by-case consideration is considered appropriate for items requiring operator approval, the Ground Operations Manager or role within the operation that may grant approval for the carriage of such items and the basis upon which approvals will be granted should be stated.

 (b) All persons tasked with passenger and baggage acceptance shall:

 - Be trained according to the training requirements in the IATA DGR.